 In contrast, if you set a word list as Go List, then only the words that are in the list are counted.

-Right-click on a word in the word list or word cloud and select Add to stop list.
+Right-click on a word and select Add to stop list.

 Enter a name for the list and select as list type: Stop List or Go List.
 Enter an optional comment to describe the purpose of the list.

-To add words to the newly created list, click on the Add Words a few times.
+To add words to the newly created list, click on th New Word button a few times.
 Every time you click, a new field is added where you can enter a word.